-Main Line Health offers fully ACGME/AOA accredited residencies in family medicine, general surgery, internal medicine, obstetrics/gynecology and urology.
+Main Line Health offers ACGME accredited residencies in family medicine, general surgery, internal medicine, obstetrics/gynecology and urology.
 We also sponsor a Podiatry residency accredited by the CPME.

 Physicians receive excellent training and are given the tools to meet today's changing health care needs.
 Our programs offer academic and clinical challenges in an environment of suburban and urban communities that offer excellent prospects for your residency, your family and your future in medicine.